microbuilder/certificate_chains/rfc_tfm.md

 - Increase the level of trust in the provenance of the public key provided by a device during attestation or provisioning.
-- Enable the manipulation and use of X.509 certificate chains in TF-M.
+- Enable the manipulation, signing and use of X.509 certificate chains in TF-M.
 - Allow multiple CAs to be involved in the certificate signing process, such as a Root CA from the device vendor, an intermediate CA from the manufacturer of OEM, etc.